toolateralus/VM/README.md

 2. In Visual Studio, select 'Release' mode.
 3. Right click on `lemur` in the Solution Explorer and click Build, or Build the project using the `Ctrl + Shift + B` shortcut.

-**Important**: If using Ctrl+Shift+B, An expected error will occur : `Program does not contain a static 'Main' method suitable for an entry point`.
-This error is a known issue and should not affect the build process.
-This is from a deprecated and not yet removed dependency.

 ### Running Lemur VDK
 After building: